MicrosoftDocs/architecture-center/docs/guide/blockchain/quorum-blockchain-service-content.md

 - **Output/Analytics**

 As data continues to exist in the ledger in QBS, the need for both analytics and triggers for existing non-blockchain based systems is required in most cases.
-A listener supporting tooling such as Ethlogger can be configured to run in Azure and send data to off-chain data technologies, such as Azure Cosmos DB Database or Azure SQL Server.
+A listener supporting tooling such as Ethlogger can be configured to run in Azure and send data to off-chain data technologies, such as Azure Cosmos DB or Azure SQL.
 The Ethlogger component is run on either [Azure Virtual Machines](/azure/virtual-machines/) or using container in [Azure Container Instances](/azure/container-instances/).

 #### Dataflow in action